FilipePedro/react-redux-admin/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Roadmap
+## Roadmap 🚧

 - [ ] Finishing Tests Examples
 - [ ] Create API to feed application with random generated data

-## Learn More
+## Final thoughts

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+- Feedback is always apreciated. ✌️

-To learn React, check out the [React documentation](https://reactjs.org/).
+- Enjoy it!! 👌

 ## License
 [MIT](LICENSE)